awsdocs/amazon-elasticache-docs/doc_source/scaling-redis-cluster-mode-enabled.md

 **Parameters**

-+ `-apply-mmediately` – Required\.
++ `--apply-immediately` – Required\.
 Specifies the shard reconfiguration operation is to be started immediately\.

 + `--replication-group-id` – Required\.
 Specifies which replication group \(cluster\) the shard reconfiguration operation is to be performed on\.